InCom-0/Advent_of_Code/README.md

 * Uses CMake.
 Not recommended to build the solutions without CMake as its linking various external libraries.
 * Uses vcpkg as well as CMake's FetchContent
 * Intended to be built on Windows in MSYS2 MinGW environment.
 Might not build 'as-is' on other platforms.
 However, minor appropriate CMakeLists adjustment should be enough to compile on Linux.
+* Uses gtest and one can verify the correctness of the provided 'puzzle solutions' by running one of the respective gtest targets.

 ## External libraries used ##